Back to all lessons

 By the end, you should be able to say:

-• Explain why combining trees can reduce overfitting
+• Explain why averaging many trees can reduce variance and overfitting

 Think about this first

-If you had to decide on a loan, what first question would you ask, and why does it matter?
+If you were deciding whether to approve a loan, what first question would you ask, and why would that question separate applicants better than others?

 Words we will keep using